What is IOSS

 If you make sales in GBP, please ensure you have set the 'IOSS GBP cut off level' in Settings / Settings / Customs.

-When creating orders in the Click & Drop interface, you can indicate your order is to be sent under the IOSS scheme by entering the IOSS number under which the import VAT was captured.
+When creating orders manually in Click & Drop, you can indicate your order is to be sent under the IOSS scheme by entering the IOSS number under which the import VAT was captured.
 You can enter the IOSS number when creating an order by clicking Add products:

 You can then supply the IOSS number in the field below: